NxPKG/khulnasoft-docs/content/waf/custom-rules/use-cases/require-specific-http-ports.md

 # Require specific HTTP ports

-By default, Cloudflare allows requests on a [number of different HTTP ports](/fundamentals/reference/network-ports/).
+By default, Khulnasoft allows requests on a [number of different HTTP ports](/fundamentals/reference/network-ports/).

 You can target requests based on their HTTP port with the [`cf.edge.server_port`](/ruleset-engine/rules-language/fields/#field-cf-edge-server_port) field.
 Use the `in` [comparison operator](/ruleset-engine/rules-language/operators/#comparison-operators) to target a set of ports.